Awanieva/Airline-Passengers-Satisfaction/README.md

 # Airline-Passengers-Satisfaction
-I'm starting this month with this data challenge project from Chris French data project collaboration community.
+I'm starting this month with this data challenge project from project collaboration community.

 This data set is from Maven Analytics Its contains an airline satisfaction survey.